webuild-consortium/wp4-semantics-group/Templates/SemanticIntakeTemplate.md

     World (instance of Audience).
     Statement:  Hello greets World.

+> **Important:** This template is on a "need" basis.
+If there is nothing in the workflow part of the use case just omit the paragraph.
+Only use what you need to.
+Keep it simple and clean.

 # Use Case Overview of Hello World

 Purpose: Capture the story and high-level purpose of the use case “Hello World”.